 Although living in a mansion sounds appealing, there are numerous costs associated with the maintenance of such a property.
 It also requires a lot of time and effort.

-However, a family living in a studio apartment is not an ideal situation either.
+However, a family living in a studio apartment may not be an ideal situation, either.
 With this in mind, it is important to find the right balance.
 There are advantages and drawbacks to every type of housing.
-Knowing what they are can help you figure out what best meets your needs.
+Knowing what they are can help you figure out what meets your needs.

-When choosing a place to live, you must consider the commute and local amenities.
+When choosing a place to live, you should consider the commute and local amenities.
 Learn more about various housing options before going house or apartment hunting.

 When choosing a place to live, one of the first things shoppers must decide is whether they want to rent or buy a property.
 This will help them determine what type of property to shop for, as some properties are better investments than others.

-Apartments and condominiums are great rental options if you plan to move frequently.
+Apartments and condominiums can be great rental options if you plan to move frequently.
 They come with less costs and may better suit your current needs.
 With a rental property, you are typically only responsible for the cost of rent, damages you caused and, sometimes, rental insurance.
-As such, if you are not yet financially stable, renting may be the best option for you.
+As such, if you are not yet financially stable, renting may be the right option for you.